identinetics/saml_schematron/README.md

 In addition it makes standard XSD validation easy.

 ## Installation
-Use the provided docker installation (see below), or install using these steps:
+Use the separate docker project (identinetics/docker-samlschematon@github), or install using these steps:

 Prepare a python environment >= 3.4

-    pip install saml_schematron
+    pip install SAMLschtron

 or